c0dycode/BL2ModStuff/For Beginners.md

 ```

 ### 2.2: Using Engine.upk
+#### Note: Also this won't show you everything there is.
+You'll find a lot more if you use the console in the game to poke around.
+This should give you a good basic understanding of what to look for, what you can use and where/when.

 Using UE Explorer with the Engine.upk is a little bit different but revealed a lot more stuff to me.